Beloumi/Crypto-Eck/README.md

 Pomelo is a Password Hashing Scheme designed by Hongjun Wu.
 It was submitted to the Password Hashing Competition and became one of the nine finalists.
+This is version v1, there is a newer version v2, which will be published here soon.

 Blake2b  is a cryptographic hash function, designed by Jean-Philippe Aumasson, Samuel Neves, Zooko Wilcox-O'Hearn, and Christian Winnerlein.